 Victorian roots and the Public Carriage Office

 London needed order.
 Before strict regulation, the streets were a chaotic mess of unregulated horse-drawn vehicles.
 Following the era of the Great Stink and subsequent policing reforms, the government sought more control over urban transport.
-The Public Carriage Office took on its modern role in the 1860s, eventually transferring to the Metropolitan Police in 1869.
+The Public Carriage Office took on its modern role in the 1860s.
+This body eventually transferred to the Metropolitan Police in 1869 so that standards could be enforced by law.

 The mechanics of the Blue Book